Safety 'paramount': Auckland high school closed after social media threat

 Police are investigating the incident with the area commander saying they were "treating the matter seriously".

-A text and an email sent to parents says the threat was made through social media.
+A text and an email sent to parents said the threat was made through social media.

+One person has been identified and is being spoken to by Police.

+Area Commander Auckland East Inspector Jim Wilson said that they are extremely remorseful for what has occurred.

 "The police have advised that, given the nature of the anonymous threat, we err on the side of caution and close the school for the day until their investigations are completed," the email read.